Updated April 27, 2023

 You’re looking right in the eyes of the redneck of the team.
-He’s been making your work life a living hell and you have no clue how to deal with this guy.
-He’s the best performer you +9 have had, but the work is finally breaking his cool and he’s breathing it all down your throat.
-There’s something that you need to do to calm off the situation.
+He’s been making your work life a living hell, and you have no clue how to deal with this guy.
+He’s the best performer you +9 have had, but the work is finally breaking his coo,l and he’s breathing it all down your throat.
+There’s something that you need to do to calm of the situation.
 You have no idea what will make this guy just stop in his tracks and concentrate on the vision you have for your project.
-There’s blood boiling scenes and frustration and a lot of pent up anger.
+There’s blood boiling scenes and frustration, and a lot of pent up anger.

-In this article, we will look at some of the main reasons why your team members can be a menace to the team and your project, how this can be resolved by a single link of connectivity, and steps in order to make your team stronger than it ever has been.
+In this article, we will look at some of the main reasons why your team members can be a menace to the team and your project and how a single link of connectivity can resolve the steps to make your team stronger than it ever has been.
 Let’s learn together how to deal with that difficult team member.

 Causes Your Team Members to Be Hard to Deal With

-We always attribute difficult team members with the difficult times they are facing in their personal or professional lives.
+We always attribute difficult team members to their difficult times or professional lives.
 They are those individuals who currently lack the emotional quotient we’d find in motivated and dedicated individuals who have a healthy mindset and a goal to achieve in their careers.
-But, most often, we also ignore the many facts that can as well contribute to your team members going rabid or in contrast, your team members going all mum and they might just not open up at all causing a lot of hindrance.
+But, most often, we also ignore the many facts that can as well contribute to your team members going rabid or, in contrast, your team members going all mum, and they might just not open up at all, causing a lot of hindrances.
 I am sure these aren’t the personalities you selected when they came up for their interviews.
 It’s surely a phase that has overcome them in a single blow and has left them fending for themselves in many ways or means possible.

 - Lack of motivation